pedrovictori/tidybox/README.md

 <!-- badges: end -->

-tidybox is a collection of additions to dplyr and other tidyverse libraries that are useful for me, so they could be useful for others.
+tidybox is a collection of additions to dplyr and other tidyverse libraries that are useful to me, so they could be useful to others.

 ## Installation